silksunk/Silksunk/README.md

 [Copier logs](https://rentry.co/Ittohatescopiers)

-Imagine copying someones REQUESTED PONY, A GIFT TO ME. then sitting right where i sit. like get the fuck out of here, if i come across you just know im confronting. they left like a bitch. dni if your friends with this coward. sorry if i come off as rude but i am VERY defensive when it comes down to copiers. please get some talent and stop copying others.
+Imagine copying someones REQUESTED PONY, A GIFT TO ME. then sitting right where i sit.
+I will be confronting you if i see you
 <p align="center">
 <img src="https://files.catbox.moe/cazszi.jpeg" width="36%" height="36%">